-Figure 3.8: Valence quark distributions at $Q^2 = 1.9 \,\mathrm{GeV^2}$ as a function of x, presented as the ratio to the CT14 [65] central values.
+Figure 3.8: Valence quark distributions at $Q^2 = 1.9 \,\text{GeV}^2$ as a function of x, presented as the ratio to the CT18 [67] central values.
 The yellow band corresponds to the "LHeC 1st run" PDFs (D2), while the dark blue shows the final "LHeC inclusive" PDFs based on the data sets (D4+D5+D6+D9), as described in Sect.
 3.3.1.
-For the purposes of illustrating the improvement to the uncertainties more clearly, the central value of the LHeC PDF has been scaled to the CT14 PDF, which itself is displayed by the green band.
+For the purposes of illustrating the improvement to the uncertainties more clearly, the central values of the LHeC PDFs have been scaled to the CT18 PDF, which itself is displayed by the green band.